Kwiatens/FloV3R/Instructions/List of All Parts.md

 **Neopixel with wires (this is how it should look like):
 ![IMG_20240205_185522214](https://github.com/Kwiatens/FloV3R/assets/110034652/f8a02026-e44f-48e7-b214-850d3dad86cc)

-For it to work you will need some long cables and at least two PS Eye cameras.
+For the FloV3R set to work you will need some long cables and at least two PS Eye cameras.
 We will talk about it a bit later so don't worry ;)

 ### Press [here](https://github.com/Kwiatens/FloV3R/blob/main/Instructions/FloV3R%20R1%20Headset%20PCB%20Guide.md) to move on!